Moxell/Ola-Mundo/README.md

-# Ola Mundo
+# Olá, Mundo!
- First ever git repository
+ First ever git repository!

+ Repository created while learning to use Git and GitHub.